rescript-react-native/rescript-react-navigation/README.md

 There were a lot of `#` string style polymorphic variants in the Rescript code.
 I changed these to normal polymorphic variants in the Reason code, but we might need to do something to make them convert to strings in the JS code.

+## Example

+The `example/` directory was based on this version of an old `reason-react-native` template: https://github.com/rescript-react-native/template/tree/0.63.0

+The generator tool didn't work with this version, so I just copied the files from the template by hand.

 ---

 # Below are the original README contents from rescript-react-navigation